Minot Mallards: Prairie League 1995–1997

 In 1995, the Minot Mallards moniker was reborn as a tribute to the former teams, as Minot became members of the Independent level Prairie League.
 The new franchise was owned by Don and Sharon Ziegler.
-The 1995 Minot Mallards ended the Prairie League regular season with a record of 24–47, 8th in the Prairie League.
+The 1995 Minot Mallards ended the Prairie League regular season with a record of 24–47, placing eighth in the Prairie League.
 Mark Hebbeler was the 1995 manager.
 Returning to play at Corbett Field, season home attendance was 31,666, an average of 892 per game.

-The 1996 Minot Mallards were Prairie League Champions.
-The Mallards ended the Prairie League regular season with a 54–26 record, 3rd in the standings under manager Mitch Zwolensky.
-In the Playoffs, the Minot Mallards defeated the Aberdeen Pheasants 2 games to 0.
-In the Finals, Minot defeated the Grand Forks Varmints 3 games to 1.
+The 1996 Minot Mallards were Prairie League champions.
+The Mallards ended the Prairie League regular season with a 54–26 record, placing third in the regular season standings, playing the season under manager Mitch Zwolensky.
+In the playoffs, the Minot Mallards defeated the Aberdeen Pheasants 2 games to 0.
+In the Finals, Minot defeated the Grand Forks Varmints 3 games to 1 to win the championship.
 Corbett Field season attendance was 28,361, an average of 709.

 1997 was the final season for the Prairie League and the Minot Mallards.
 The Mallards defended their Prairie League championship, playing under managers Mitch Zwolensky, Alan Riffle and Jason Felice.
-Minot ended the 1997 regular season with a record of 43–28, 2nd in the league's Southern Division.
-In the Playoffs, Minot defeated the Southern Minny Stars 2 games to 0.
-In the Finals, the Minot Mallards defeated the Regina Cyclones 3 games to 0.
+Minot ended the 1997 regular season with a record of 43–28, placing second in the league's Southern Division.
+In the playoffs, Minot defeated the Southern Minny Stars 2 games to 0.
+In the Finals, the Mallards defeated the Regina Cyclones 3 games to 0 to win their second consecutive championship.
 Season attendance at Corbett Field was 24,984, an average of 735 in 34 home dates.
 The Prairie League folded after the 1997 season due to financial difficulties.